wp-plugins/google-calendar-widget/readme.txt

 * Added "Event Title Format" option to specify a format string to customize event titles (with or without the time).
 * Added error checking for errors that can occur when used offline (for test servers).
 * Changed the layout of the widget settings to increase the size of the text boxes.

+= 1.4 =
+* Fixed problem where spaces around the loading GIF caused it to not stop when the calendar loads.